Gutsense Header

 I also developed a drug-free method for managing chronic constipation that is free of side effects, beneficial to the body, and safe for extended use.
 Over the past 25 years of continuous use, its efficacy has been proven by tens of thousands of satisfied customers and positively analyzed by an independent researcher [link].

-I am also stunned that at 70, I am still working full-time, pain-free, full of energy, forward-looking, perennially optimistic, and for the past twenty five years, have been able to put in 60 to 70 hours worth of hard work each week alongside my colleagues in their early twenties and thirties.
+I continue working full-time, pain-free, full of energy, forward-looking, perennially optimistic, and for the past twenty-five years, have been able to put in 60 to 70 hours worth of hard work each week alongside my colleagues in their early twenties and thirties.

 And in my case, no burnouts.
 No nervous breakdowns.
 No depression.
 No anxieties.
 No ulcers.
 No hypertension.
 No chronic fatigue.
 And no carpal tunnel syndrome or bad back from near-constant typing.